3 Psychological facts about team member behavior

 Change behavior through situation instead of mindset

-Scientists from Groningen found that the satisfaction, concentration and productivity of your employees are significantly increased if at least 2 plants are in their field of vision while working.
-And employees who work on a window with natural light sleep an average of 46 minutes longer at night - and thus have a productivity rate that is up to 40% higher than their colleagues with artificial light (World Green Building Council).
-A nice psychological fact, and you can see that it is worth paying attention to the work situation.
+Scientists from Groningen found that the satisfaction, concentration and productivity of your employees are significantly increased if there are at least 2 plants in their field of vision during work.
+And employees who work at a window with natural light sleep an average of 46 minutes longer at night - and therefore have a productivity rate up to 40% higher than their colleagues with artificial light (World Green Building Council).
+A nice psychological fact, and so you can see: It is worth paying some attention to the work situation.

-By the way: If you are interested in more psychological backgrounds on the subject of Mindset - and how to change Mindset - have a look at ours Blog series on the subject!
+By the way: If you are interested in more psychological background information on the topic of mindset - and how to change mindset - feel free to check out our Blog series on the subject !

 Many still know it from school: the 4-ear model by Schulz von Thun.
 What was that again?
 According to the model, each message (spoken or not) has four different levels.
 On the relationship level, you tell him how to find him, on the appeal level, what you want from him, the self-disclosure level describes what you reveal about yourself with the message, and the factual level is the mere content of what has been said (see Illustration).